edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Delete selected tracks

 If item has several takes and option "Show all takes in lane (when room)" is on, we gonna delete active take.
+If automation lane in focus, delete it.
 And in other case it deletes track and select previous available track

 #### ek_Duplicate selected tracks or items